-Southern Spain holds two impossibly romantic cities: Granada, with its extraordinary Alhambra Palace, and passionate Sevilla, home of flamenco.
-Linking these cultural capitals, we’ve created a hiking journey that brings you back in time through the tranquil pueblos blancos, the whitewashed villages of Andalucia, with their fascinating Iberian, Roman, and Moorish heritage.
-The rose-festooned hamlets of the Alpujarra foothills, Grazalema, with its balconies overflowing with flowers, and mountain-perched Ronda—they’re all on this wonderful adventure.
-Along the way, you’ll sample delectable Andalucian cuisine, from jamón ibérico and gazpacho to local sherries.
+Southern Spain holds two impossibly romantic cities: Granada, with the extraordinary Alhambra Palace, and passionate Sevilla, home of flamenco and bullfighting.
+Linking these cultural capitals, we’ve created a hiking journey that weaves through the tranquil pueblos blancos (whitewashed village) of Andalucia, with their fascinating Iberian, Roman, and Moorish heritage.
+We begin with hikes among the intriguing hamlets of the Alpujarras foothills, each with its own cobbled square and ancient Moorish irrigation channels, and our westward arc brings us to atmospheric Grazalema, surrounded by the cork oak forests of the Sierra de Grazalema.
+All along the way, we’ll savor the unique pace of life in Spanish mountain villages and sample delightful Andalucian specialties, including famed jamón ibérico and tangy sheep cheeses, a regional specialty.

 — Bruce W., Essex, CT

-After a hike through La Taha de Pitres, seven linked villages that offer a wonderful glimpse of hidden Spain, you’ll hike right into dramatic Ronda, with the sun illuminating the Roman bridge and the Parador de Ronda, our hotel set right over the river gorge.
-Our explorations include the arched colonnades of Spain’s very first bullring and a visit to a ganaderia (bull ranch) that belongs to a professional matador.
+Our hotel in Ronda, the Parador de Ronda, is set right over the river gorge.
+Our explorations include the arched colonnades of Spain’s very first bullring, a visit to a ganaderia (bull ranch) that belongs to a professional matador, and a hike to the troglodyte village of Sentinil de la Bodegas.
 While we’re in Ronda, you can try some typical local Rondeño cuisine, such as rabo de toro (oxtail stew).

 Sierra de Grazalema